-If you don’t qualify for Funding then depending on the value of your personal assets, you may have to pay for the costs of your care.
+If you don’t qualify for funding, then depending on the value of your personal assets (including savings and your home), you may have to pay for the cost of your own care.

-If you have less than £14,250 in Capital, you will not have to pay for the costs of your care, these will be funded in full by the Local Authority.
+If you have less than £14,250 in capital, you will not have to pay for the cost of your care, as it will be funded in full by the Local Authority.